torok839098/nosql-challenge/README.md

 ## References

 UK Food Standards Agency https://www.food.gov.uk.
 (2022).
 UK food hygiene rating data API. https://ratings.food.gov.uk/open-data/en-GB, Contains public sector information licensed under the Open Government Licence v3.0 3 https://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/.
-Accessed Sept 9, 2022 and Sept 12, 2022 with the establishment settings as follows: longitude=51.5072, latitude=-0.1276, maxdistancelimit=4567, pagesize=10000, sortoptionkey=distance, pagenumber=(1,2,3,4,5,6,7,8).
+Accessed Sept 9, 2022 and Sept 12, 2022, with the establishment settings as follows: longitude=51.5072, latitude=-0.1276, maxdistancelimit=4567, pagesize=10000, sortoptionkey=distance, pagenumber=(1,2,3,4,5,6,7,8).

 Notes:
-* I used LA's to help with this assignment, for example I had trouble importing the json file.When I had first started this assignment, I was doing all the queries on Mongosh/terminal.
-Unfortunately, I noticed I had to be running my queries on my notebook when I was working on Part 2.
+* I used LA's to help with this assignment, for example, I had trouble importing the JSON file.
+When I started this assignment, I was doing all the queries on Mongosh/terminal.
+Unfortunately, I noticed I had to run my queries on my notebook while working on Part 2.
 I had to go back and change the style of the queries.
-I included the notebook that included the code of what I used which is pasted in the notebook.
-Therefore, make sure you are reading and following directions!Other sources will be listed in the notebook.
+I included the notebook with the code of what I used which is pasted in the notebook.
+Therefore, my advice is to make sure you are reading and following directions!
+Other sources will be listed in the notebook.
 * Having issues uploading the 'Resources' File due to how large it is.
-Will figure out how upload that.
+Will figure out how to upload that.